verb (applies, applying, applied)

 - In recent times, going on strike to apply pressure for any grievance in favour of employees has become the in-thing.

-- 4 (apply oneself) Give one’s full attention to a task; work hard.More example sentences
+- 4 (apply oneself) Give one’s full attention to a task; work hard: for two years, she applied herself to her studies with dedicationMore example sentences

-be diligent, be industrious, be assiduous, show commitment, show dedication; work hard, exert oneself, make an effort, try hard, do one's best, give one's all, put one's shoulder to the wheel, put one's nose to the grindstone; strive, endeavor, struggle, labor, toil; pay attention, commit oneself, devote oneself; persevere, persist• informal put one's back into it, knuckle down, buckle down, hunker down
+be diligent, be industrious, be assiduous, show commitment, show dedication; work hard, study hard, exert oneself, make an effort, spare no effort, try hard, do one's best, give one's all, buckle down/to, put one's shoulder to the wheel, keep one's nose to the grindstone; strive, endeavour, struggle, labour, toil; pay attention, be attentive, commit oneself, devote oneself; persevere, persist

 - The fact is girls study harder and apply themselves to tasks more.